 Q&A: Brian De Palma on why movies should be beautiful

-NEW YORK (AP) — Movie theaters may be shuttered across the country but there is still newly released work of lurid and pulpy goodness from Brian De Palma.
+NEW YORK (AP) — Movie theaters may be shuttered across the country, and projects delayed, but there is still newly released work of lurid and pulpy goodness from Brian De Palma.

-Just over two weeks ago, I drove out to East Hampton, on Long Island, to meet De Palma (the director of “Carrie,” “Scarface,” “Body Double" and “Carlito's Way”) at an inn near the house he and Lehman stay in when they’re not in New York.
+Just over two weeks ago, I drove out to East Hampton to meet De Palma (the director of “Carrie,” “Scarface,” “Body Double" and “Carlito's Way”) at an inn near his and Lehman's Long Island house.

 The conversation spanned his new book (a John Edwards-inspired tale about a senator having an affair with a young staffer), his grim thoughts about the advent of streaming (“The industry is eclipsing the artistry”) and his plans for a movie partly inspired by Harvey Weinstein.